 A selection of best papers will be invited to be extended and submitted to a special issue of BMC Bioinformatics at a discounted Author Processing Charge (1 282 GBP).

 - submission open: March 15, 2021

 - notification: June 7, 2021

 - Highlight talks (presentation only):

 - notification: June 21, 2021

 All of the deadlines are AoE (Anywhere on Earth):

 Contributions should be submitted to one of the following categories:

-For the tool evaluation, authors shall either submit an artifact along with the paper by the submission deadline, or provide clear indications how to locate it on the web.
+For the tool evaluation, authors shall either submit an artifact along with the paper by the submission deadline via Easychair, or provide clear indications in the paper on how to locate it on the web (mainly in case the artifact size exceeds Easychair size limit of approx. 100MB).
+Upon acceptance, a permanent link to the artifact in a public repository (such as zenodo) should be attached to the final version of the paper.
 If none of this is applicable, authors shall contact the program chairs before submission deadline to agree on alternative means of evaluation.
 Tool papers will undergo a dedicated reviewing process that includes the testing of the tools, with specific feedback returned to the authors.
 Authors of accepted tool papers will be encouraged to showcase their tool in a tool session at the conference.